UnionOfTrash/csc301w20-project-uroflow/deliverable-1/planning.md

 >> * Partner Meetings
 >>      * We have had three meetings with our partner.
 In the first three meetings we have:
 >>          1. Clarified the app's functions from both technical and non-technical aspects.
->>          2. Decided the architecture, tech stack, API and third party applications including framework and language we are using.
+>>          2. Decided the architecture, tech stack, API and third-party applications including framework and language we are using.
->>          3. Set up weekly meeting schedule with our partner (SickKids) at the Peter Gilgan centre for Research and Learning.
+>>          3. Set up a weekly meeting schedule with our partner (SickKids) at the Peter Gilgan Centre for Research and Learning.
 >>          4. Reviewed and revised our user stories.
 >>          5. Introduced our roles on the team.
 >>      * In the first two meetings, we clarified some questions we had regarding the app's feature and decided the architecture, tech stack, API and third-party applications including the framework and language we are using.
 Our partner and we had agreed on a weekly meeting scheduled on Friday mornings.